markuspf/jupyter-kernel-gap/README.md

-# jupyter-gap
+# jupyter-kernel-gap
-Jupyter kernels for GAP
+Jupyter kernel for GAP

-Please note that this software is still in the early stages of development, though should be reasonably usable.

-The `wrapper-kernel` is a Jupyter kernel based on the [bash wrapper kernel](https://github.com/takluyver/bash_kernel), to install
+This `wrapper-kernel` is a Jupyter kernel for the [GAP Computer Algebra System](https://www.gap-system.org/) based on the same ideas as the [bash wrapper kernel](https://github.com/takluyver/bash_kernel), to install

 ```shell